How to Start a Tech Company in Uganda A Practical Guide (2026)

 1. Do I need a co-founder?

 It helps to have one technical and one business co-founder.
-Solo is hard.
+Solo is hard, but AI makes it easier than before ("The One-Person Unicorn").

 2. How much equity should I give investors?